steingartlab/biologic/README.md

 This only runs on Windows.
 I know, I know.
 It's just a design choice by BioLogic.
 Nothing is perfect.
 There is a way around that though, albeit a little hacky.
 To be able to run it as a standalone container it is run as a [Wine](https://www.winehq.org/) compatibility layer.

-It uses the `mqtt` protocol to receive commands and relay data (great when cache-ing is needed).
+It uses `https` protocol to receive commands (simple, robust, little overhead) and `mqtt` to submit relay data (great when cache-ing is needed).

 ## Example